3fon3fonov/exostriker/README.md

 * Combined Transit + RV + Astrometry +  GP/Moving avarage modeling
 * Variouse of minimization methods
 * Some more GUI plots and plot functionality
+* GUI accsess to parameter limits and priors
+* more Swift N-body integrators
-* many minor glitches and bugs to be fixed.
+* Many minor glitches and bugs to be fixed.
 * See also "focus_matrix_TBFixed.doc"
-* GUI accsess to parameter limits and priors

-If you use this tool and you find a bug, please report it!
+If you use this tool and you find a bug or a problem, please report it!